Samellenrider/CV/README.md

 ####  Programming

-Since the first day of programming, I have enjoyed the complexity and the challenges it gives me every day.
+Since the first day of programming, I have enjoyed the complexity and the challenges it gives me.
 Being in a constant state of learning drives me everyday to get the most out of it.

 - [Mood tracking chatbot app](https://github.com/Samellenrider/moomood) written in swift 4.